lcm-proj/lcm/docs/content/build-instructions.md

   2. Use the CMake GUI to configure LCM.
   3. Open the VS Solution created by CMake and build it.

-LCM is officially supported on MSVC 2015.
+LCM is officially supported on Visual Studio 2015.

 # Other / General {#build_other}